Azure/batch-shipyard/recipes/MADL-CPU-IntelMPI/README.md

 ### Global Configuration
 The global configuration should set the following properties:
 * `docker_images` array must have a reference to a valid MADL Docker image that can be run with OpenMPI.
-Images denoted with `0.0.2` tag found in [msmadl/symsgd:0.0.2](https://hub.docker.com/r/msmadl/symsgd/) is compatible with Azure Batch Shipyard VMs.
+The image denoted with `0.0.2` tag found in [msmadl/symsgd:0.0.2](https://hub.docker.com/r/msmadl/symsgd/) is compatible with Azure Batch Shipyard VMs.

 ### MPI Jobs Configuration (MultiNode)